osonus/oson/UserGuide.md

 	   }
 ```

-The ClassData parameter to function Json2ClassDataFunction provides lots of detailed information to help you build your own version of deserializer.
+The DataMapper parameter to function Json2DataMapperFunction provides lots of detailed information to help you build your own version of deserializer.